 Many of Virginia’s craft breweries happen to be located near great hiking and biking trails.
 Head out with the ones you love, then come back and settle in for an ice cold beverage and great local hospitality.

 This trail runs from George Washington’s Mount Vernon, along the Potomac River north to Arlington.
-Concentrate on the Alexandria to Arlington portions of the trail and find that there are four breweries not too far away.
+Concentrate on the Alexandria to Arlington portions of the trail and find that there are breweries not too far away.

 Looking for something old, sweet and pretty?
 Antique and trash-to-treasure shops are havens for DIYers and collectors alike.